Strait of Hormuz Closure Impacts Oil Prices Amid US-Iran Negotiations and Attacks

 Key Facts

-- President Trump warned of serious repercussions if Iran and Oman proceed with a deal to open the Strait of Hormuz.
+- President Trump said there would be serious repercussions if Iran and Oman move forward with a deal regarding the Strait, according to The New York Times.

-- Trump also threatened a US ally to 'behave' regarding the Strait of Hormuz dispute.
+- The Independent reported that Trump threatened a US ally to 'behave' over the Strait of Hormuz dispute.

 What Happened